SCNU-RISLAB/MF-MOS/README.md

 ### 📝Validation and Evaluation
 Check the path in [valid.sh](./script/valid.sh) and [evaluate.sh](./script/evaluate.sh).

-Then, run them to get the predicting results and IoU in paper separately:
+Then, run them to get the predicted results and IoU in the paper separately:
 ```shell
 bash script/valid.sh
 # evaluation after validation
 bash script/evaluate.sh
 ```
-You can also use our pretrained model which has been provided above to valid its performance.
+You can also use our pre-trained model which has been provided above to validate its performance.

 ### 👀Visualization
-#### Single frame visualization
+#### Single-frame visualization
 Check the path in [visualize.sh](./script/visualize.sh), and run it to visualize the results in 2D and 3D:
 ```shell
 bash script/visualize.sh